foundry-vtt-community/wiki.js/development/api/roll.md

 ![Up to date as of v11](https://img.shields.io/badge/FoundryVTT-v11-informational)

-Rolls are a critical piece of Foundry's infrastructure and useful to every system, but
+Rolls are a critical piece of Foundry's infrastructure and useful to every tabletop roleplaying game, but their actual usage is entirely dependent on the system and module.

 Official Documentation
 - [Roll](https://foundryvtt.com/api/classes/client.Roll.html)